caracal-pipeline/caracal-docs/sphinx/manual/workers/line/index.rst

     Parameter to set the bias during multiscale cleaning, where a lower bias will give preference to larger angular scales.

+  **wscl_nrdeconvsubimg**

+    *int*, *optional*, *default = 0*

+    Speed-up deconvolution by splitting each channel into a number of subimages, which are deconvolved in parallel.
+This parameter sets the number of subimages as follows.
+If set to 1 no parallel deconvolution is performed.
+If set to 0 the number of subimages is the same as the number of CPUs used by the line worker (see "ncpu" parameter above).
+If set to a number > 1 , the number of subimages is greater than or equal to the one requested by the user.

   **casa_thr**

     *str*, *optional*, *default = 10mJy*